A Study of ST-1898 for Unresectable or Metastatic Melanoma

 - • Left ventricular ejection fraction(LVEF)\<50%;

-- • Subjects with clinically uncontrolled third interstitial effusion within 7 days prior to first dose;
+- • 8.
+Subjects with clinically uncontrolled pleural effusion, pericardial effusion, or ascites requiring frequent drainage or medical intervention within 7 days prior to first dose;

-- • Subjects with previous or currently malignant tumors (not including non-melanoma skin cancer, breast cancer or cervical cancer in situ, and superficial bladder transient cell carcinoma under control in the last 5 years)
+- • 9.
+Subjects with malignant tumors in the last 5 years (not including non-melanoma skin cancer, breast cancer or cervical cancer in situ, and superficial bladder transient cell carcinoma that have been cured)

-- • A history of ≥ grade 3 bleeding episodes within 6 months prior to first dose; or currently ≥ grade 2 hemorrhage, with angioneoplasm/ vascular malformation, with high bleeding risks (such as active gastritis/duodenal ulcer or esophageal varices)
+- • 10.
+A history of ≥ grade 3 bleeding episodes within 6 months prior to first dose; or currently ≥ grade 2 hemorrhage, with angioneoplasm/ vascular malformation, with high bleeding risks (such as active peptic ulcer or esophageal varices)

-- • Subjects with active hepatitis B, unless HBV-DNA titer≤the lower limit of the reference range (for subjects with positive HBsAg but HBV-DNA titer eligible, prophylactic antiviral therapy except interferon are allowed); active hepatitis C (antibody positive);
+- • 13.
+Subjects with active hepatitis B, unless HBV-DNA titer in the normal range (for subjects with positive HBsAg but HBV-DNA titer eligible, prophylactic antiviral therapy except interferon is allowed); active hepatitis C (ANTI-HCV positive);

-- • Subjects with significant liver cirrhosis, hepatography, portal hypertension, or more than moderate volume of ascites;
+- • 20.
+Subjects with significant liver cirrhosis, hepatatrophy, portal hypertension, or more than moderate volume of ascites;

 About Beijing Scitech Mq Pharmaceuticals Limited